WebFuzzing/EvoMaster/docs/for_developers.md

 - `Issues/bugs`: reported bugs which are not trivial to fix.
 For developers, better to report them here than GitHub issue page.
 - `Backlog-*`: different backlogs, divided by topic.

+### MAKING A NEW RELEASE
+Only the project manager should make a new release, as it requires a password.
+Instructions can be found [here](./release.md).